 ARTS FACILITATION AND TUITION:

-Kate is an Associate Artist/ tutor at Sir Richard Stilgoe's Orpheus Centre, which teaches independence skills through the arts to talented young people with disabilities.
+Kate was an Associate Artist/ tutor for 5 years, at Sir Richard Stilgoe's Orpheus Centre, which teaches independence skills through the arts to talented young people with disabilities.
 Kate leads songwriting, writing for production and was Music Director for three professional multi-media shows.

-She has led groups of Orpheus students presenting their original works at The International Youth Arts Festival, DAISY festival and in 2015 worked with collaboratively with Orpheus students and people in prisons to produce songs for 'The Birdsong Project' - songs by prisoners for loved ones.
+She has led groups of Orpheus students presenting their original works at The International Youth Arts Festival, DAISY festival and in 2015 worked with collaboratively with Orpheus students and people in prisons to produce songs for 'The Birdsong Project' - songs by prisoners for loved ones on the outside.

 She continues to facilitate music and mixed media workshops in Orpheus's collaborations with organisations involved with people with disabilities and those facing exclusion.